Find a job on WaterlooWorks: Search

 • Remote work opportunities that can be completed from any location (try searching for the keyword "remote")

-• To perform a keyword search, enter keywords of interest into the "Filter by Keyword" text box on the job board search page.
+• To perform a keyword search, enter keywords of interest into the "Keyword Search" text box on the job board search overview page.
+By default, this box uses "all of these words" when conducting a search.

 • Please note that using specific keywords can limit your search results depending on the various terms that employers use to describe jobs.
 To maximize a keyword search, consider using broader keywords related to the sector or industry that you’re interested in.

 • There may be specific words that you want to filter out from your search (for example, international students may want to filter out jobs that reference SWPP funding so they will only see jobs they are eligible for).
-To do so, click on “Advanced Search – Co-op Jobs”, type in the keyword you want to exclude from your search in the "Keyword" box and select “None of these words” from the Options menu.
+To do so, click on the arrow in the keyword search box to select "None of these words" or use the "Advanced Filters" and type in the keyword you want to exclude from your search.
 This will give you a list of jobs that do not include the keyword you entered.

 • If you are looking for something specific: